An aircraft is eligible for U.S. Registration if it is not registered in another country and it is owned by:

 - an Aircraft Registration Application, AC Form 8050-1

-- evidence of ownership (such as a bill of sale)
+- evidence of ownership (such as one or more bills of sale)

 - the $5.00 registration fee made payable to the Federal Aviation Administration

-Your application for aircraft registration must include the typed or printed name of each applicant with their signature in the signature block.
-We will return any applications that do not include the printed or typed name of the signer.
+The Aircraft Registration Application must include the typed or printed name of each signer with their signature in the signature block.

-Aircraft Owned by a Limited Liability Corporation (PDF, 9 KB)
+- Aircraft Owned by a Limited Liability Corporation (PDF)

-Information to Aid in the Registration of U.S. Civil Aircraft (PDF, 36 KB) or contact the Aircraft Registration Branch.
+For general information, review: Information to Aid in the Registration of U.S. Civil Aircraft (PDF)